bunnykek/bunnykek/README.md

 - I love automation and mainly I use python.
 - I can code with C++, Python, JavaScript/Node.js for now.
-- I am interested in ML, Android development and VFX.
+- I am interested in applied ML and VFX.
 - Check out my projects.